denten-books/plain-text/main.md

 over half a second and 500 miles [@murray_setting_1905, 86]."

 The turn of the 20th century represents a pivotal moment in the development of universal Turing machines.
-The advent of removable storage media--control cards and ticker tape--allowed for the automation of the telegraph.
+The advent of removable storage media---control cards and ticker tape---allowed for the automation of the telegraph.
 Following the invention of Morse Code in the first half of 19th century, a number of formats were proposed to encode human languages into binary formats that rely on signal modulation for transmission.
 As telegraph communication spread across national